Sapientai/MGKDB/README.md

 ## Test it on Cori

 1. Cloning the repo via git.
 2. Load python3 via `module load python3`

+#### Use Command Line
-3. Run the uploader by `python3 mgk-dev/mgk_uploader.py -T /global/homes/d/dykuang/mgk-dev/data_linear_multi`.
+1. Run the uploader by `python3 mgk-dev/mgk_uploader.py -T /global/homes/d/dykuang/mgk-dev/data_linear_multi`.
 Option -T is for specifying your target folder.
 Use option --help for display other options information.
-4. If you encounter "module not found" error.
+2. If you encounter "module not found" error.
 You can use `conda install`.
 For example, `conda install pymongo`.
-5. If this is the first time you upload files, it will ask you to type login credentials.
+3. If this is the first time you upload files, it will ask you to type login credentials.
 You need to get a username and pass for the database.
 (Just email me with your preferred name and pass, I will then create read/write access for you).
 The default value for server, port, database name are:  **mongodb03.nersc.gov, 27017, mgk_fusion**.
 You will have the option to save the credential after you finished manually entering these info.
 After you choose to save it.
 You can use `-A` option to locate your saved `.pkl` file to make uploads next time.
 For example `python3 mgk-dev/mgk_uploader.py -T /global/homes/d/dykuang/mgk-dev/data_linear_multi -A DK_mgk_login_admin.pkl`

+#### Use Gui
+1. In order for the GUI to work, you must login to cori via -Y option `ssh -l username -Y cori.nersc.gov`.
+2. Load python3 and then run "python3 /path_to/gui_utils.py".

-6. If everything went smoothly, you will see informations like "... successfully" printed on terminal.
+3. If everything went smoothly, you will see informations like "... successfully" printed on terminal.
 If not, please shoot me an email with the error message, so that I can try to locate the error.
-7. You can also entering the mongo shell to check what is in the database now.
+4. You can also entering the mongo shell to check what is in the database now.
 Modify the following shell script and save it for your convenience.
 ```
 module load mongodb
 mongo -u username -p pass mongodb03.nersc.gov/mgk_fusion
 ```

-8. If you had MongoCompass installed locally, you are also able to view the database locally following the instructions below.
+5. If you had MongoCompass installed locally, you are also able to view the database locally following the instructions below.
    * Forward the ssh tunnel port to a local port : `ssh -i .ssh/nersc -f YOURACCOUNT@cori.nersc.gov -L 2222:mongodb03.nersc.gov:27017 -N`.
 I used 2222 here, but you can use other port specifications.
     You will be asked to provide login credentials on cori for this.